Senussi campaign: Operations

-In March 1916, Sayed Hilal, a young relative of Sayed Ahmed, presented himself to the Italians at Tobruk, ostensibly seeking food for the starving peoples of the Marmarica.
+In Cyrenaica, in March 1916, Sayed Hilal, a young relative of Sayed Ahmed, presented himself to the Italians at Tobruk, ostensibly seeking food for the starving peoples of the Marmarica.
 The Italians induced him to convince the Aibadat people to surrender 1,000 rifles in exchange for food.
 His good offices were used to enter the port of al-Burdi Sulaiman unopposed in May and then Sayed Ahmed's old camp at Masa'ad.
-His activities disgraced Sayed Idris and negotiations between an Anglo-Italian commission and Idris at al-Zuwaitina broke down.
-The British launched an offensive and by early 1917, talks resumed at Akrama (Acroma) and Accords of Acroma were agreed in April.
+His activities disgraced Sayed Idris and negotiations between an Anglo−Italian commission and Idris at al-Zuwaitina broke down.

+In Tripolitania, the Italians re-occupied Zuwarah in May 1916 and in 1917, Agilat, Sidi Bilal, Saiad and Janzur.
+The British were conducting offensive operations against the Senussi.
+By early 1917, British–Italian–Senussi talks resumed at Akrama (Acroma), where the Senussi agreed to end their attacks on the British and Italians with the Accords of Acroma in April.
 The questions of disarming the populace and of the status of Islamic law were left for the future but the fighting in Cyrenaica came to an end.